marymafa/marymafa.github.io/_posts/2017-07-28-Structure.md

                     Operator: how it operate

 Bulding a structure is like  creating a  work art it requires creativing in design e.g:

-1-Why am i doing these
+1-Why am i doing these.

-2-How am i going to do
+2-How am i going to do.

-2-values:Respect
-         Simplicity
-         Communication
-         Courage
-         Trust
-         Feedback
+3-values:Respect
+         Simplicity.
+         Communication.
+         Courage.
+         Trust.
+         Feedback.

-3-Principles:How we make decisions
+4-Principles:How we make decisions.

-4-Practicties: activities(what wii be doing)
+5-Practicties: activities(what wii be doing.
-5-Tools: Machines
+)
+6-Tools: Machines.